eth-infinitism/EIPs/EIPS/eip-00.md

 The `sender` contracts MAY support both ERC-4337 and `AA_TX_TYPE` transactions during a transition period, as long as this EIP may be adopted by some chains and not by others.

-The participating RPC nodes MAY be able to handle the `eth_sendUserOperation` call and convert it into an `eth_sendTransaction` call if necessary.

 ## Security Considerations

 This EIP creates a complex and sophisticated mechanism and aims to expand the usage of Smart Contract Accounts.